Ys-Prakash/transcv/README.md

-For a detailed description of the APIs, please see the [documentation](https://ys-prakash.github.io/transcv/)
+For more details of the object detection part, please see `DETR`.